A&E Nurse by TFS Healthcare

 £35 - £40 per hour

-Are you an experienced A&E Nurse, seeking a new opportunity with an agency that values and cares about you?
+Are you a dedicated A&E Nurse, seeking a new opportunity with an agency that values and cares about you?

 TFS Healthcare are working with several Trusts across the UK with an increasing demand for experienced A&E Nurses.
 We value all of our A&E Nurses, offering a host of benefits, unrivalled clinical support as well as full autonomy of your work-life balance.
 You can choose when you work with block bookings giving you the ability to plan and book in advance.